darrenchench/android_prj/README.md

 # android_prj
-code bits of my android projects
+only code bits of my android projects,and directory,no source code of other co-workers